nileshzemse/jquery_type_in_other_language/README.md

 ## Getting Started

-Include jQuery, the plugin's JS file on a page.
+Include jQuery, the plugin's JS file, google's transliteration library on a page.
 Add a textbox or textarea fields in your form.
 Give id to these fields.

 Then call the `typeInOtherLanguage` method with the required options